 What are the best photo books?

-After testing 11 of the most popular services, we found that the best photo book printing service is Mixbook.
+After testing the most popular services, we found that the best photo book printing service is Mixbook.
 Our favorite photo-printing service for several years running, Mixbook not only produced a gorgeous photo book but also has great software and reasonable prices.
 Mixbook has a huge library of backgrounds, templates, and clip art that's easy to search.
 Mixbook's templates are fully editable, and there are a lot of tools for editing not just photos, but clip art, too.

 Read on to see in greater detail what we liked about the best photo book services.